The Link Between LEMS and Cancer

 Including ameloblastoma or lymph metastasis, with unknown primary.
 Percentages are approximations.

->80% of LEMS cases associated with SCLC may be undiagnosed23
+An analysis of claims data suggests that >90% of LEMS cases associated with SCLC may be undiagnosed46

 INSIGHTS FROM A STUDY OF LEMS ASSOCIATED WITH SCLC